waleed177/issue-tracker-server/README.md

 This is an issue tracker

 # Note
-This is a work in progress, do not use in production yet.
+This is a work in progress, not reccomended for use in production yet.

 # Installation Instructions
 Install Python (Tested with Python 3.9.6, pip 21.0.1)